-Hatshepsut Temple is without question one of the most striking ancient attractions in all of Egypt.
-In fact, it is one of only a handful of Egyptian attractions that are considered to be “incomparable monuments of Egypt” and many historians also refer to it as being one of the Wonders of Ancient Egypt.
+The Temple of Hatshepsut is without question one of the most striking ancient attractions in all of Egypt.
+In fact, it is one of only a handful of Luxor tourist attractions that are considered to be “incomparable monuments of Egypt” and many historians also refer to it as being one of the Wonders of Ancient Egypt.
+Our 5-Star Nile River cruises allow you to visit this temple, along with many other incredible sites, all while traveling in the lap of luxury.

-Visitors to Luxor in upper Egypt will find this magnificent temple located below the rocky cliffs at Deir El Bahari, just a short distance away from the infamous Valley of the Kings, on the Luxor West Bank of the Nile River.
-From the moment the temple comes into view, it becomes very obvious that Queen Hatshepsut, an 18th dynasty pharaoh, wanted a temple that was well and truly fit for a queen.
+Visitors to Luxor in upper Egypt will find this magnificent temple located below the steep cliffs at Deir El Bahari, just a short distance away from the infamous Valley of the Kings, on the West Bank of the Nile River near modern-day Luxor.
+From the moment the temple comes into view, it becomes very obvious that Pharaoh Hatshepsut, an 18th dynasty pharaoh, wanted a temple that was well and truly fit for a queen.

 A Brief History Of Hatshepsut Temple